panda3d/panda3d-docs/programming/finite-state-machines/advanced-fsm-tidbits.rst

    During this transition time, it is not legal to call ``fsm.request()`` to request a new state.
-If you try to do this, the FSM will raise the exception ``FSM.AlreadyInTransition``.
+If you try to do this, the FSM will raise the exception :py:exc:`FSM.AlreadyInTransition <direct.fsm.FSM.AlreadyInTransition>`.
    This is a particularly common error if some cleanup code that is called from the exitStateName method has a side-effect that triggers a transition to a new state.

    However, there's a simple solution to this problem: call ``fsm.demand()`` instead.
 Unlike ``request()``, ``demand()`` can be called while the FSM is